Foreign travel advice

-The FCO advise against all but essential travel to Rakhine State except the southern townships (administrative areas similar to a borough or county) of Kyaukpyu, Ramree, Munaung, Toungup, Thandwe (including the tourist resort of Ngapali and travel to/from the resort via Thandwe airport.
+The Foreign and Commonwealth Office (FCO) advise against all but essential travel to Rakhine State except the southern townships (administrative areas similar to a borough or county) of Kyaukpyu, Ramree, Munaung, Toungup, Thandwe (including the tourist resort of Ngapali and travel to/from the resort via Thandwe airport.

 The FCO advise against all but essential travel to Kachin State (except the towns of Myitkyina, Bhamo and Putao) due to continued risk of armed conflict.
 See Local travel

 An earthquake with a magnitude of 6.8 struck central Burma on the evening of 24 August 2016.
 If you’re in the affected area, you should follow the advice of the local authorities.